Frozen in time, a perfect place for a ghost. |

 Day 4

-Bison Herd strolling down the road, the couldn't even be
+Bison Herd strolling down the road, the couldn't even be rushed by the truck. |

 I reached my target of Fort Nelson and allowed myself an hour and a half at the Liard Hot Springs.
 This is my 4th trip down the Alacan and 3 coming back.
 All the other times I felt too rushed to stop so I was dedicated to do it this time and I am glad I did.
 It is a bit of a walk back to the pools but it is a nice boardwalk, a changing room (unheated) and stairs into the water.
 The real roller coaster roads were from just after Liard through to 50 miles from Fort Nelson.
 British Columbia contains the Rocky Mountains and I had to drive through them to get here. (more pictures).
 Click here for the Hot Spring Album.